VisualComputing/nub/README.md

 ## Usage

 Typical usage comprises scene instantiation and setting some scene objects.
-Setting an [eye](#user-content-eye) is discuss separately.
+Setting an [eye](#user-content-eye) is discussed separately.

 ### Scene instantiation